Act-On Announces Act-On InSite, New GenAI Web Agent

 A call-to-action (commonly abbreviated to “CTA”) is a prompt to continue your journey as a customer.
 In B2C marketing, common CTAs include language like “Buy Now” and “Create Your Account.”
 In B2B, where the sales cycle is usually considerably longer, CTAs usually reflect the prospect’s position in the funnel.
 The purpose is to move them to the next stage of their journey.
 In either case, the goal is always to drive the audience to take up your call to action and do just that: act!

-Some of the most common CTAs, mapped to the stages of the sales funnel, include:
+Some of the most popular CTAs, mapped to the stages of the sales funnel, include:

 • Awareness: Learn More